orangejulius/blog/source/_posts/2014-02-10-howto-access-a-linux-machine-behind-a-home-router-with-ssh-tunnels.markdown

 Here's the different pieces of hardware that play into the story:

-HostA: This is a Linux machine with a known and publicly accessible IP address.
+**HostA**: This is a Linux machine with a known and publicly accessible IP address.
 Its best if the IP address is static.
 In my case it's a VPS on Linode, but any Linux machine accessible via SSH can work.
 No root access or special configurations are required.

-Router: This is the home router.
+**Router**: This is the home router.
 For our purposes it's just a standard Linksys router with no special configuration, and we do not have access to its control panel.

-HostB: This is the Linux machine you will put behind the home router.
+**HostB**: This is the Linux machine you will put behind the home router.
 Again, full root access is not required, only a user account.
 It's assumed that we will lose physical access to this machine once its placed behind the home router, but can configure it as we wish before then.

-HostC: another Linux machine of any type and network location, where we have direct physical access.
+**HostC**: another Linux machine of any type and network location, where we have direct physical access.

 Given these machines, the requirement is simple: allow us to SSH from HostC to HostB.